evkx/evkx.github.io/content/models/fiat/grande_panda/grande_panda/_index.md

 ### Phone Mirroring

-Furthermore, the Fiat Grande Panda supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Fiat Grande Panda supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Fiat Grande Panda.
+You can choose between two sound systems for the Fiat Grande Panda:

-- **:**: This system features two speakers and delivers a maximum output of  watts.
+- **:**: Features two speakers and delivers a maximum output of  watts.
-- **Max Sound system:**: This system features two speakers and delivers a maximum output of  watts.
+- **Max Sound system:**: Features two speakers and delivers a maximum output of  watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.